valentjn/vscode-ltex/pages/docs/settings.md

   - `"user"`: When adding a word to the dictionary, always update the user configuration.
   - `"workspace"`: When adding a word to the dictionary, update the workspace configuration if currently in a workspace, otherwise update the user configuration.
   - `"workspaceFolder"`: When adding a word to the dictionary, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the user configuration.
-  - `"userExternalFile"`: When adding a word to the dictionary, always update the first external dictionary file listed in the user configuration.
+  - `"userExternalFile"`: When adding a word to the dictionary, always update the first external setting file listed in the user configuration.
-  - `"workspaceExternalFile"`: When adding a word to the dictionary, update the first external dictionary file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceExternalFile"`: When adding a word to the dictionary, update the first external setting file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
-  - `"workspaceFolderExternalFile"`: When adding a word to the dictionary, update the first external dictionary file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceFolderExternalFile"`: When adding a word to the dictionary, update the first external setting file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
 - `"disabledRules"`: One of the following values:

   - `"user"`: When disabling a rule, always update the user configuration.
   - `"workspace"`: When disabling a rule, update the workspace configuration if currently in a workspace, otherwise update the user configuration.
   - `"workspaceFolder"`: When disabling a rule, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the user configuration.
-  - `"userExternalFile"`: When disabling a rule, always update the first external dictionary file listed in the user configuration.
+  - `"userExternalFile"`: When disabling a rule, always update the first external setting file listed in the user configuration.
-  - `"workspaceExternalFile"`: When disabling a rule, update the first external dictionary file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceExternalFile"`: When disabling a rule, update the first external setting file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
-  - `"workspaceFolderExternalFile"`: When disabling a rule, update the first external dictionary file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceFolderExternalFile"`: When disabling a rule, update the first external setting file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
 - `"hiddenFalsePositives"`: One of the following values:

   - `"user"`: When hiding a false positive, always update the user configuration.
   - `"workspace"`: When hiding a false positive, update the workspace configuration if currently in a workspace, otherwise update the user configuration.
   - `"workspaceFolder"`: When hiding a false positive, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the user configuration.
-  - `"userExternalFile"`: When hiding a false positive, always update the first external dictionary file listed in the user configuration.
+  - `"userExternalFile"`: When hiding a false positive, always update the first external setting file listed in the user configuration.
-  - `"workspaceExternalFile"`: When hiding a false positive, update the first external dictionary file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceExternalFile"`: When hiding a false positive, update the first external setting file listed in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
-  - `"workspaceFolderExternalFile"`: When hiding a false positive, update the first external dictionary file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.
+  - `"workspaceFolderExternalFile"`: When hiding a false positive, update the first external setting file listed in the workspace folder configuration if currently in a workspace folder, otherwise update the analogous file in the workspace configuration if currently in a workspace, otherwise update the analogous file in the user configuration.

 </div>